Diordany/c-example-bresenham/README.md

 ## The Rendering Procedure

 Now that the frame of reference is set, we can move on to the rendering procedure.
-Let's start with the $a_i$ variable, which really simple actually, because the procedure just iterates over the range of $[a_0, a_f]$.
+Let's start with the $a_i$ variable, which really simple actually, because the procedure just iterates over the range of $[a_1, a_n]$.

 The $b_i$ value requires more explanation.
 Bresenham [[1]](#1) presented a clever method to figure out the relation between $b_i$ and $a_i$ without floating point arithmetic and without multiplication or division.
 For every value of $a_i$, the algorithm should decide whether or not to increment the value of $b_i$ [[1]](#1).
 The decision is based on which point is closer to the ideal line.
 The distance between the ideal line and the points $(a_i, b_i)$ and $(a_i, b_i + a_+)$ are given by $r$ and $q$ respectively.
 So the new value of $b_i$ is determined with: